-yolanda joined Watsi on May 11th, 2016.
-Five years ago, yolanda joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. yolanda's most recent donation supported Ar, a hardworking day-laborer from Thailand, to fund surgery to repair his broken arm.
+Yolanda joined Watsi on May 11th, 2016.
+Five years ago, Yolanda joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Yolanda's most recent donation supported Benson, a shy toddler from Tanzania, to fund corrective surgery so he can grow up active.